New Bible studies and devotionals sent to your email. The first one includes a free gift!

 First we see that this event is not a hidden or secret event but rather visible to the ends of the earth.

 Second we see that this event is after the tribulation AND after the sun is darkened, the moon goes dark, the stars fall, and the powers of heaven are shaken.
-Again this is where we see Jesus return in the clouds.
+Again, we do not see Jesus return until AFTER these events which take place AFTER the tribulation.
+Then we see Jesus return in the clouds.
 It is at this point that we see the sound of the trumpet, and the gathering of the saints from the ends of heaven.

 5 And ye shall flee to the valley of the mountains; for the valley of the mountains shall reach unto Azal: yea, ye shall flee, like as ye fled from before the earthquake in the days of Uzziah king of Judah: and the Lord my God shall come, and all the saints with thee.